Best Nursing Schools in North Dakota

 Breaking out the costs of your ADN program can take a little preparation.
 You will need to pay the main expense of tuition, but you should also expect to pay for additional items such as lab fees, textbooks, uniforms, and more.
 Depending on your school, these fees will either be included in the cost of tuition or separate expenses.

-As an example, Dakota College at Bottineau estimates the full cost of all tuition and related fees to be between $9,132.50 and $12,045.50
+As an example, Dakota College at Bottineau estimates the cost of tuition and related fees to be roughly $3,000 to $4,500 per semester, depending on residency status.

 Advantages of ADN Programs

 ADN programs are fantastic for those who are anxious to become a registered nurse quicker than a 4-year program or beyond would allow.
 They tend to be cost-effective, and are a great starting point for a career as a nurse, as you can always continue your education from there.
 They are also widely accessible at junior colleges and other similar institutions.